 There are more than a few reasons to look forward to 2021.
 Here at Indigo Marketing, we feel that too.
-So, we wanted to give you a sneak peek into what the financial advisor landscape may look like next year, starting with what the most current trends are today.
+So we wanted to give you a sneak peek into what the financial advisor landscape may look like next year.
+Let’s start with what the most current trends are today.

 What The Statistics Say

 Right now, according to the Bureau of Labor Statistics, there are approximately 263,000 financial advisors in the United States.
 While data surrounding how many people actually use financial advisors is scarce, one recent survey suggested that only 17% of the survey’s respondents indicated that they used a financial advisor.
 If that statistic holds true across the board, this signifies that approximately 56 million Americans use financial advisors and each advisor has approximately 212 clients, on average.
 According to the Bureau of Labor Statistics, the median pay for financial advisors is $87,850 per year, with the average salary being approximately $121,770 per year.
 The average age of a financial advisor is estimated to be 51 years old in 2020.

 As you know, fees for financial advisors vary depending on the investment amount, and the average fees this year ranged from $590 for smaller investors to $117,000 for mega-investors.
 The average advisor fee for an investment of $1 million was 1.02%, or $10,200.
 For an investment amount of $500,000, the average advisor fee was 1.05%, or $5,250.